 Leapfrog publishes findings from the Leapfrog Hospital Survey starting in July each year, and monthly through January.
 Twice per year, it issues the Leapfrog Hospital Safety Grade, using publicly available data from a variety of sources.

 If you receive hospital communications from Leapfrog, you may have seen information on both of these programs, perhaps even around the same time.

 The infographic at right and the guide below are meant to help you understand the differences between the two, the timeline for each, and who to contact if you have any questions.

 What it is: The Leapfrog Hospital Safety Grade is a composite score made up of 27 different, nationally-reported patient safety measures that indicate how well hospitals protect patients from preventable errors, injuries and infections.
 Grades are assigned to U.S. general hospitals twice annually, using a scoring algorithm to determine each hospital’s score as an A, B, C, D, or F letter grade.

 How many hospitals?
-More than 2,600 general hospitals are assigned a grade twice per year.
+Approximately 2,500 general hospitals are assigned a grade twice per year.